iliavatafov/welovebooks.online/README.md

 <h1 align="center"><i>WE Love BOOKS</i></h1>

-<p align="center"> welovebooks.online is an online bookstore that provides an opportunity for users to purchase, rate and add books to there favorites collection.
-An admin panel has also been developed, which provides a basic opportunity for the site administrator to manage orders and messages from customers.
+<p align="center"> WeLoveBooks.online is an online bookstore that provides users with the opportunity to purchase, rate, and add books to their favorites collection.
+An admin panel has also been developed, giving the site administrator basic tools to manage orders and messages from customers.

 </p>